 Like any good agreement, the BAA starts with a glossary of the terms to ensure both parties understand the terminology.
 Key terms should be included and can simply reference the definitions that are included in the HHS.gov site:

 The BAA should also include the term and duration.
-Without a clearly defined term, then it is hard to determine when the agreement ends.
+Without a clearly defined term, it will be unclear when the agreement ends.

 The business associate agreement doesn’t need to be daunting.
-You can talk to your attorney, who will charge you a hefty rate for producing a HIPAA agreement, or you can consider buying a boilerplate template from a lawyer who specializes in HIPAA and sells a ready-made HIPAA agreements at a far lower price since they sell in volume online.
-You can always have your attorney review the boilerplate template to ensure it is tailored to meet your particular needs.
+You can talk to your attorney, who will charge you a hefty rate for producing a HIPAA agreement, or you can consider buying a boilerplate template from a lawyer who specializes in HIPAA and sells ready-made HIPAA agreements at a far lower price since they sell in volume online.
+You should always have your attorney review the boilerplate template to ensure it is tailored to meet your particular needs.